 Image credit: Richard Ling

 Cone shells are killer snails, as weird as that may sound.
-Their shells are generally colorful, but you should not pick them up.
+Their shells are generally colourful, but you should not pick them up.
 Cone shells have tiny neurotoxic harpoons that they can fire off.
 These neurotoxic harpoons can penetrate human skin and some of them are even powerful enough to go right through a wetsuit.
-While you should watch out for the cone shells when out and about in the ocean, the cone shell is harmless if you don’t touch it.
+While you should watch out for the cone shells when out and about in the ocean, the cone shells are harmless if you don’t touch them.

 Honey bees